jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 #################################################################################

-I copy the value from the terminal and paste it to replace :ref:`None`
+I change the expectation to match

 .. code-block:: python

   self.assertEqual(dict(), {})

-this is how to make an empty dictionary.
-I can make a dictionary_ with the dict_ constructor_ or curly braces(``{}``)
+the test passes.
+This is how to make an empty dictionary_

 refactor: make it better
 #################################################################################

-* I add another assertion, this time with input
+* I add another :ref:`assertion<AssertionError>`, this time with input

   .. code-block:: python
+    :emphasize-lines: 2

     self.assertEqual(dict(), {})
     self.assertEqual(dict(0), {})